subhranshu50/besoeasy.github.io/_posts/2012-03-09-Twitter-Growth-Automator.md

 pinned: true
 ---

-Twitter Growth Automator is a full automation bot, that grows your twitter presence by getting you more followers and targeting audience.
+Twitter Growth Automate is a full automation bot, that grows your twitter presence by getting you more followers and targeting audience.

 ### Features

-* Auto Follow
+ - Auto Follow
-* Smart Unfollow
+ - Smart Unfollow
-   Unfollow Less Active
+ - Bulk Unfollow Less Active
-   Unfollow Based On Conditions
+ - Bulk Unfollow Based On Conditions
-* Smart Follow
+ - Smart Follow
-* Follow People Based On
-   Hashtag
-   Trends
-   Location
-   Scraped Lists
+ - Bulk Follow People  [ Hashtag, Trends, Location, Scraped Lists }
-* Smart Scraping Users
+ - Smart Scraping Users
-* Auto Tweet
+ - Auto Tweet
-  To New followers
-  Hot Topics
+ - No Limits [ NO API USED ]
+ - Multi Threaded

 Works On All Windows OS
 {: .notice}

-<div markdown="0"><a href="#" class="btn">Download</a></div>
+<div markdown="0"><a href="http://besoeasy.com/download/twitter.exe" class="btn">Download </a></div>
->